 How we will use the timber

-We will reuse suitable timber from the trees and branches we remove in a sustainable way.
+We will reuse suitable timber from the trees and branches we removed in a sustainable way.
 They will be milled and create timber for future furniture-making.
-This helps to reduce the amount of carbon dioxide released into the atmosphere and will reduce the amount of chipping needed.
+This helps to reduce the amount of carbon dioxide released into the atmosphere and reduced the amount of chipping needed.